 - Serve as snacks with chutney

-- Shami Wraps: It's simple and easy to make wraps with leftover roti or pita bread.
+- Shami Wraps: It's simple and easy to make wraps with leftover roti, pita bread or tortilla.

-- For Lunch Box: Fry kabab for kids schools or quick as quick meal.
+- For Lunch Box: Fry kabab for kid's school tiffin or serve as a quick meal.

 - Serve with Rice or Roti/paratha with a green salad.